Kyle Richards Reportedly Telling Friends There’s No Chance She’ll Reconcile With Lisa Vanderpump Per ‘HL’

 “Kyle was really hopeful that her relationship with Lisa Vanderpump could be repaired, but sadly now, her tune has changed, [and she’s] telling friends there’s no chance anymore.”

 “Kyle feels hurt and betrayed and feels strongly that Lisa had this entire dog scandal orchestrated behind her back,” the source continues.

 “Kyle feels she’s an OG, loyal Housewife and that her friendship with Lisa is officially done.”

 The insider goes on to say that Richards feels betrayed by everyone, especially because Lisa got her own TV show, Vanderpump Rules.
 The only things that Kyle takes comfort in is knowing that the rest of the drama will play out and the truth with be uncovered as the season goes on and she’s looking forward to that, especially because she and a lot of the other women have been under a lot of stress because of this.

 And it turns out, Lisa isn’t going to be too sad about Kyle’s decision for their friendship to be over.
-As the Inquisitr recently shared, Lisa also weighed in on “Puppygate” drama that is currently playing out on The Real Housewives of Beverly Hills on the Bravo blog.
+As The Inquisitr recently shared, Lisa also weighed in on “Puppygate” drama that is currently playing out on The Real Housewives of Beverly Hills on the Bravo blog.
 The mother of two started the post by saying that the last year has been “extraordinarily challenging” after her brother took his own life and the scandal didn’t really help things.

 Kyle Richards Claps Back at Lisa Vanderpump For Sharing Tweet About Firing the #RHOBH Cast! https://t.co/TGFbJeH84G #KyleRichards #LisaVanderpump pic.twitter.com/dyZ8t2zKRV